 As a Minnesotan, water is in your blood.
 We love to be near it.
 Seeing it move and flow.
 Watching the sun rise and set on the horizon over a lake.
 There is nothing better.
 It calms and brings you back to center.
 Seeing the water rushing takes away all of your stress.
 It is this feeling the led me to visit the MNs North Shore and Gooseberry Falls State Park.

 Camping at Gooseberry Falls

-Camping near Gooseberry Falls we found so much to do.
-Our main goal was to see the falls.
+Camping near Gooseberry Falls we found so much to do, but our main goal was to see the falls.
 They are the most popular attraction in the park.
 They consist of 4 individual falls that drop at different spots.
 Depending on the time of day you go, you will see people jumping right in to cool off.
 Since this is one of the most popular of the North Shore waterfalls, we wanted to be alone a Gooseberry Falls.
 If you get there at about 7am, you will be the only ones there.
 This is also when you get some of the best light for photographing the waterfalls.

 Tips for hiking Gooseberry Falls

-Gooseberry Falls hiking trails follows along both sides of the falls.
+Gooseberry Falls hiking trails follow along both sides of the falls.
 There is also access directly to the falls in case you want to get your feet wet.
 Depending on the time of year and the water level, the water may be rushing a little faster so watch your step.
 Because of the storm that rolled through the night before, the trail was very humid.
 It was almost like being in tropics.
 We chose to do the whole path.
 It’s easy walking terrain but does have a lot of stairs.
 If you go make sure to dress in layers.
 By the time we finished the Gooseberry Falls hike, others were just starting to get there.
 I ended up coming back another day to do the Fifth Falls trek and on a separate occasion to do the Hiking Clubs Trail.
 It’s totally worth the adventure.